tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 Instead, the Rust project has settled on a procedure the compiler will follow to try and guess lifetimes.

-The compiler first splits all the references in a function signature into two types: 'input' references are those in the parameters of the function (i.e. it's arguments). 'output' references are those in the return type of the function.
+The compiler first splits all the references in a function signature into two types: 'input' and 'output'.
+'Input' references are those in the parameters of the function (i.e. it's arguments).
+'Output' references are those in the return type of the function.

 The two rules that we'll learn in this chapter are: